Writing a Plugin

 }

-5. Using the Skill
+5. Test the Skill

 /analyze-deps ./src

-6. Adding an MCP Server (Optional)
+6. Add an MCP Server (Optional)

 {